On the northwestern shore of Chebeague, accessed via North Road across from the historic cemetery and church.

 Town of Chebeague (CCLT easement)

 The property is accessed by a 50-foot wide right of way held by CCLT that runs from North Road across private property.
-In 2018, a walking path was cleared along this right of way to the town-owned land, ending in a loop that parallels the ravine and shore, affording panoramic views out over the bay.
+In 2018, a walking path was cleared along this right of way to the town-owned land, ending in a loop that parallels the ravine and shore, affording tree-framed views out over the bay.

 To preserve and protect the property in perpetuity as an undeveloped natural and scenic resource for traditional low-impact outdoor recreation, education, nature observation and study by the general public; to preserve the health of the forest, shoreland, riparian habitats, and coastal shoreline ecosystem; and to guarantee the public’s access and enjoyment of the property.